Your Covid-19 Travel Questions, Answered

 To view the complete list of business travellers who qualify for the travel quarantine exemption, click here.

-Where can I organise my COVID-19 test prior to travel?Winged Boots has an exclusive partnership with Randox Health and by using the code WINGED2021 you can save 20% on your PCR test.
-Tests cost approximately £120 per person, but by using this exclusive code it reduces the cost to £95 per person.
-This applies to testing in one of its three clinics (London Liverpool Street, Liverpool and Belfast) which offers results within 24 hours, and also on its home test kits that provide the test results within a maximum of 36-hours.
+Where can I organise my COVID-19 test prior to travel?Winged Boots has a partnership with Randox Health and by using the code WINGED2021 you can save 50% on your at home PCR test kit.
+Tests cost approximately £120 per person, but by using this exclusive code it reduces the cost to just £60 per person.
+Once your Randox Health home test kit has been received, results are provided within 12 - 24 hours.You can also book your return Day 2 and Day 8 home test kit through Randox Health.
+By using the code D2DWINGED2021 the cost of both tests reduces from £175 per person to £120 per person.

 Booking your COVID-19 test prior to travel is the responsibility of the passenger and Winged Boots will not take any responsibility for passengers who fail to do this.
 If a test result comes back positive before travel, Winged Boots will endeavour to protect the holiday and look into the best possible solutions such as change of travel dates, subject to availability.
 We recommend buying travel insurance that will cover any risks relating to COVID-19.